Qwertyblob/tp/docs/UserGuide.md

 Format: `undo`

+* `undo` only executes if an undoable command has been executed before.
 * Chaining undos executes undo on the next most recent undoable command.
 * Undoable commands are those that alter the state of the address book.
 * List of undoable commands: